Stewardship Program

 My experience taught me that there are times you need to be fed and there are times when you can feed others.
 I used to panic whenever someone told me they were facing a crisis.
 I never knew what to say.
 The day that Amy called me panicked about the lump she had found, I found myself wanting to panic right along with her, but faith simply took over.
 I don’t even remember the words I said, but she has told me it was a great help just to talk to me and hear my reassurance that she could face this challenge and she would be surrounded by great people who would help and support her each step of the way.
 When you are going through cancer it is a great gift to hear others tell you they survived.

 Very few of us can be here every Sunday, but we come back from other places to this center and share our experiences.
-Stewardship is more than you time and your money, it’s also about your thoughtfulness and willingness to share your experiences and your faith.
+Stewardship is more than your time and your money, it’s also about your thoughtfulness and willingness to share your experiences and your faith.
 We share ideas from other churches by bringing back a bulletin, or using their ideas for an Advent craft, or a recipe for Christmas cookies.
 We hear of family members in the military and send them letters of support and care packages because we know the experience of being away from family.
 We share our ability of yard work, cleaning, teaching Sunday school, playing an instrument or serving on a committee because we’ve experienced how a small task can be a huge help.
 We offer to listen to someone who is going through a difficult time because we know how much it meant when we felt listened to.
 We pray for people we will never meet because we know how much comfort someone’s prayers brought us.
 We share the peace and never know how much that hand shake or hug may have just fed the soul of another member.